Table 10. Clinical Practice Guidelines for Colon Surveillance of BiallelicMYH-Associated Polyposis (MAP) continued...

 Mut Y Homolog

 The Mut Y homolog gene, which is also known as MUTYH and MYH, is located on chromosome 1p34.3-32.1.
 The protein encoded by MYH is a base excision repair glycosylase.
 It repairs one of the most common forms of oxidative damage.
 Over 100 unique sequence variants of MYH have been reported (Leiden Open Variation Database).
 A founder mutation with ethnic differentiation is assumed for MYH mutations.
-In Caucasian populations, two major variants (Y165C and/or G382D) account for 70% of biallelic mutations in MYH-associated polyposis patients, and 90% of these patients carry at least one of these mutations.
+In Caucasian populations of northern European descent, two major variants, Y179C and G396D (formerly known as Y165C and G382D), account for 70% of biallelic mutations in MYH-associated polyposis patients, and 90% of these patients carry at least one of these mutations.
 Biallelic MYH mutations are associated with a 93-fold excess risk of CRC with near complete penetrance by age 60 years.